-How Much Is the Average Bicycle Accident Settlement in Columbus, GA?
+How Much Is the Average Bicycle Injury Settlement in Columbus, GA?

-In Columbus, GA, the average bicycle accident will typically pay a settlement of anywhere between $20,000 to $80,000 in compensation.
-Depending on the context and unique circumstances of your accident, this amount can dramatically increase or decrease.
+In Columbus, GA, the average bicycle crash will typically pay a settlement of between $20,000 to $80,000 in compensation.
+Depending on your accident’s context and unique circumstances, this amount can dramatically increase or decrease.

 Remember, this is just a rough average.
-Since every case is different, it’s best to speak with one of our bicycle accident lawyers in Columbus to get an accurate approximation.
-We will ensure that all your damages get calculated accurately, and nothing gets left out of the final total.
+Since every case is different, it’s best to speak with one of our bicycle accident lawyers in Columbus, GA, to get an accurate approximation.
+We will make sure that all your damages are calculated accurately and that nothing is left out of the final total.

-Types of Damages You Can Recover in a Bicycle Accident
+Types of Damages You Can Recover in a Bicycle Injury Case

 Economic damages are damages that have a fixed monetary value.
 In other words, the amount they’re worth doesn’t change on a whim.
-Economic damages include:
+Economic damages that our personal injury lawyers can help you recover include:

 - Lost wages and reduced earning capability

-- Medical expenses such as emergency room visits, prescriptions, hospital visits, psychological services, physical therapy, and medical equipment
+- Medical bills and hospital costs such as emergency room visits, prescriptions, hospital visits, psychological services, physical therapy, and medical equipment

 - Various damages to personal property